Thomas Barr (athlete): International career

+In June 2024, Barr won gold at the European Championships, running the third leg of the 4x400 mixed relay, passing the baton on to Sharlene Mawdsley in second place with a 44.90 split.
+Mawdsley ran down the leading Belgian Helena Ponette in the home strait, crossing the line in the gold medal position in an Irish record time of 3:09.92.
+Barr had been passed the baton by Rhasidat Adeleke in 1st place.
+Christopher O'Donnell ran the opening leg for Ireland.

+Achievements

+International championships

+1 Result from the heats, Barr did not start in the semi-finals.

+2 Result from the heats, Barr did not start in the final.

 Awards

 In April 2015, Barr was named the European Athlete of the Month for, in part, being part of a national relay record and having a world-best time in the 400 metre hurdles.

 Barr was named as the 2016 Athlete of the Year at the National Athletics Awards on 30 November 2016.

 Records

 Barr holds the Irish national record in the 400 metre hurdles.

 In 2014 he was also part of the relay team that set the Irish national record in the 4 × 400 metres relay.

 Personal life

 Barr is the younger brother of Irish Olympic track athlete Jessie Barr.
 He is from Dunmore East in Waterford where he attended Killea boys primary school and De la Salle school, Waterford.
-He also has a sister Becky and his parents are Tommy and Martina Barr.